Policy 2020P

 Existing Courses

 The superintendent or designee will establish a regular cycle of course design review and development that includes examination by review committees composed of district subject area coordinators and, as appropriate, external content area experts.
 This review cycle should be based on student need, changing demographics and funding.
 The cycle should cover each content area to ensure current course relevance.
-The course design process should review:
+The course design process should review the following:

 New Courses or Major Modifications to Existing Courses

-New course offerings or major course modifications that propose significant changes to course objectives or scope will be reviewed by the superintendent or designee prior to being scheduled to ensure that the course is rigorous, utilizes appropriate instructional materials, and is a carefully considered part of the school’s college and career pathways.
+The superintendent or designee will review new course offerings or major course modifications that propose significant changes to course objectives or scope before they are scheduled to ensure that the course is rigorous, utilizes appropriate instructional materials, and is a carefully considered part of the school’s college and career pathways.

 Selection and Adoption of Instructional Materials

-For the purposes of this procedure, instructional materials used in the school district will be classified as core, alternative core, intervention, supplemental, and temporary supplemental and shall be selected according to the procedures that follow.
-The principal is responsible for ensuring the continuing familiarity of his/her certificated staff with the requirement of this policy and procedure.
-The district office will provide such technical assistance as may be necessary to accomplish this.
+For the purposes of this procedure, instructional materials used in the school district will be classified as core, alternative core, intervention, supplemental, and temporary supplemental.
+They shall be selected according to the following procedures.
+The principal is responsible for ensuring his/her certificated staff is familiar with this procedure.
+The district will provide the technical assistance necessary to accomplish this.

 Instructional Material Delivery Formats

-Instructional materials may be delivered in many formats, and may include textbooks, technology-based materials, or other educational media.
+Instructional materials may be delivered in many formats, including textbooks, technology-based materials, or other educational media.

 Open Educational Resources

-Open Educational Resources (OER) are teaching and learning resources that reside in the public domain or have been released under an intellectual property license that permits their free use and re-purposing by others.
+Open Educational Resources (OERs) are teaching and learning resources that reside in the public domain or have been released under an intellectual property license that permits their free use and re-purposing by others.
 A wide variety of free, high quality instructional content is available from supplemental to core instructional materials.
-District staff are encouraged to consider OER when selecting instructional materials.
-OER are subject to the same selection and adoption procedures as other instructional materials outlined in this document.
+Supplemental instructional materials may be found on OSPI’s Washington OER Hub.
+District staff are encouraged to consider OERs when selecting instructional materials.
+OERs are subject to the same selection and adoption procedures as other instructional materials outlined in this document.

 Technology-based Resources